lzty/vdem/README.md

 Made by BinEvil

 # Features
-This library provides many useful features like:
+This library provides many useful features such as:
 - directly read / write physical / virtual address(kernel)
 - map kernel virtual address range out into user space as RW
 - call arbitrary kernel function in user mode and get its results
 - manually map and load a unsigned driver from memory or file
 - execute arbitrary kernel code in user side
+- terminate, suspend, resume a process no matter it is privileged or not

 All these features based on the vulnerable providers(see trait Provider for details), a provider represent a kernel mode driver that has arbitrary memory R/W vulnerabilities.